ydahal1/ydahal1/jokes.md

-I used to think I was indecisive, but now I'm not sure.
+What do you call a boy who stopped digging holes?
+Douglas.

 [
-Tue Jan 20 00:30:32 UTC 2026
+Wed Jan 21 00:32:18 UTC 2026
  ]